FokkeB/subset36/README.md

 This repository contains the following software:
 1. "ss36": this folder contains the main library of this repository.
 2. "balise_codec": a command line executable that uses the ss36-library;
-3. "tester": this program is created to test various functions of the library;
+3. "tester": contains various tests to test the executable and python library;
-4. "py_balise_codec": a Python-module to be able to use the library in Python natively;
+4. "py_balise_codec": a Python-module to be able to use the library in Python natively, including an example.
-5. "py_balise": an example implementation using the python library.

 ### balise_codec
 This folder contains main.cpp which uses the ss36-library to create an executable.